bnorquist/sonarr_bot/README.md

 # sonarr_bot

+*sonarr_bot can*
-sonarr_bot can: tell you what series are currently subscribed on sonarr, add a new series, tell you what shows will be airing that day, and search for and download movies using radarr (fork of sonarr)
+* tell you what series are currently subscribed on sonarr
+* add a new series, tell you what shows will be airing that day and
+* *eventually*search for and download movies using radarr (fork of sonarr)

 __TO-DO__
 * Implement confirmation of successful subscription in bot.add_show()